Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Drought tolerant: Yes.

-Sun: Full sun to part shade.
-This plant will get leggy and have fewer blooms in shade.
+Sun: Full sun to part shade, especially afternoon part shade, in high temperature deserts.
+This plant will get leggy and have fewer blooms with too much shade.

-Prune: Early winter, prune stems back, but no more than half height.
+Prune: Early spring, and early winter, prune stems back, but no more than half height.
 Remove dead wood.

 Litter: Low.